 Ans: In that time, it was believed that if this channel between Peacock Island and the mainland of Guwahati ever dried up completely, it would indicate the end of the British Raj.
 In some years, it was about to dry up.
 The writer says that he was ignorant whether, in the time of the independence (in 1947), the channel was dried up or not, because, he would be no longer in Guwahati in that time.

-READ MORE On the Face of It | Class 12 English - AHSEC
+READ MORE The Last Lesson | Class 12 English - AHSEC

 8. Describe the author’s experience of crossing a flooded river on horseback on the North Bank of the Brahmaputra.
 [2016]